 The majority of the courting process between males and females begins in the water, with both birds curling their necks into a more flattened “s-like” position as they weave alongside each other.
 Once the gambit has been approved the pair move onto land, where they begin to make their nest (out of seaweed and any other pieces of debris they can find) as a team and not all that far from the shoreline.
 It’s not uncommon to see the male bring little “gifts” to the female that are then added to the seaweed nest.
 These gifts can range anywhere from bottle caps to pieces of driftwood.

-Nesting patterns between both individuals usually starts to occur between April and October, thanks in large part to sea surface temperatures being at their coldest and bringing in a bounty of marine food.
+Nesting patterns between both individuals usually start between April and October, thanks in large part to sea surface temperatures being at their coldest and bringing in a bounty of marine food.
 Colder temperatures on land also help decrease the risk of heat stress on the baby chicks.

 Having lost a substantial number of their population back during the El Niño phenomenon in 1983, which cut their population in half and reduced it to just 400 individuals, these reproductive patterns are paramount when it comes to the conservation of this unique species.
 In fact, it’s the only thing that’s necessary to maintain a stable population.